Deep Reinforcement Learning for Demand Driven Services in Logistics and Transportation Systems: A Survey: Stage 1: Dispatching

 Following the idea of partitioning the city area into local grids to reduce computation cost, the MDP modeling of fleet management is also constructed based on the discrete dimension space.
 Given the spatial-temporal states of the workers in the fleet as individual agents and the information of dynamically updated customers, an intuition is to reposition available workers to locations with a larger demand/supply ratio than their current ones.
 For computational efficiency, the agents within the same grid at the same period are often considered as the same agents\cite{lin2018efficient}.
 The goal of the platform is to maximize the long-term revenue of the entire platform of all agents or the total response rate, so as in order matching.
 Since measurement includes detailed matching between demands and workers, an intuitive assumption is that a worker can only be matched with the demand providers from its current neighbor grids.
 The action of each agent is defined based on the grid maps, which contains $x+1$ discrete action choices including moving to one of its neighbors in the $x$-way connected grids or staying as where it is.

+\zong{ The detailed method design of DRL in fleet management can also be classified into two perspectives, \begin{itemize} \item \textbf{Perspective of individuals.} Since the entire fleet management process could be decomposed into the rearrangement of individual workers, an intuitive way to formulate such a problem is to learn the individual policies for the individuals. \item \textbf{Perspective of centralization.} Other than from the individual perspective, recent researchers also consider the system-level RL formulation, where the action space is formulated as the joint one of all vehicles. \end{itemize} We show such modelling taxonomy in Fig.~\ref{fig:dispatching_taxonomy}. }

-Following such a formulation, many DRL-based methods have been proposed recently to address the fleet management problem~\cite{lin2018efficient, oda2018movi, wen2017rebalancing, verma2017augmenting, gao2018optimize, zhang2020dynamic, liu2020context, shou2020reward} in recent years.
-Lin et al.~\cite{lin2018efficient} model the cooperation within the fleet as a multi-agent environment and propose a MARL-based solution for fleet management.
-Zhang et al.~\cite{zhang2020dynamic} develop a DDQN~\cite{wang2016dueling} based framework to learn to rewrite the current repositioning policy.
-Wen~\cite{wen2017rebalancing} explore a new taxi driver perspective upon the fleet management problem.
+\zong{ The perspective of individuals could well address the coordination between different agents\cite{lin2018efficient, oda2018movi, wen2017rebalancing, verma2017augmenting, gao2018optimize, zhang2020dynamic, liu2020context, shou2020reward}.
+Lin et al.\cite{lin2018efficient} model the cooperation within the fleet as a multi-agent environment and propose a MARL-based solution for fleet management.
+Considering both GMV and ORR, the framework is trained by different RL algorithms and compared with several rule-based methods.
+Results are collected from both random dataset and a real-data based simulator.
+Zhang et al.\cite{zhang2020dynamic} develop a Dueling DQN\cite{wang2016dueling} based framework to learn to rewrite the current repositioning policy.
+All vehicles share the same policy for simplification.
+Wen\cite{wen2017rebalancing} explore a new taxi driver perspective upon the fleet management problem.
 They focus on increasing the individual incomes of drivers and demonstrate that higher revenues for drivers can help bring more drivers into the platform, and thus improve service availability for service customers.
-Shou et al.~\cite{shou2020reward} further address the suboptimal equilibrium due to the competition among different drivers.
-They propose a reward design scheme and establish multi-agent modeling of different drivers.
-In these works, as the action space could be extremely large for fleet management in a city, deep Q-network learning~\cite{mnih2015human} has been commonly adopted by state-of-the-art approaches to accelerate the policy learning process.
-The agents could fast interact with the environment based on the learned Q-value and decide their next movements accordingly.
+Such an individual perspective is verified effective on a simulator based on both random data and real-world data from London.
+Rather than focusing on the cooperation only, Shou et al.\cite{shou2020reward} further address the suboptimal equilibrium due to the competition among different drivers.
+They propose a reward design scheme as the upper level and establish multi-agent modeling of different drivers as the lower level.
+The framework converges in terms of ORR and overall service charge (OSC) on real-world grid-based data collected from NYC.
+In these works, as the action space could be extremely large for fleet management in a city, value-based RL algorithm, such as DQN\cite{mnih2015human} is commonly adopted by state-of-the-art approaches to accelerate the policy learning process.
+The agents could fast interact with the environment based on the learned Q-value and decide their next movements accordingly. }